nspcc-dev/neofs-api/proto-docs/object.md

 ### Service "neo.fs.v2.object.ObjectService"
 `ObjectService` provides API for manipulating objects.
-Object operations do not interact with sidechain and are only served by nodes in p2p style.
+Object operations do not affect the sidechain and are only served by nodes in p2p style.

 ```
 rpc Get(GetRequest) returns (stream GetResponse);